nikgregory/shiny-octo-eureka/at_subtheme/css/_README.txt

   file is loaded.
 From this you will be able to deduce what approach might work for you, and where you should be placing your CSS.

   ## Global Styles

-  The global styles do not target any specific device - they always load for all devices, however you can unset each one or even all theme quite easily.
+  The global styles do not target any specific device - they always load for all devices, however you can unset each one indeviducally or all them.

   global.css holds an array of @imports that pull in all the others.
-You can use this to remove or comment out unwanted styles.
+You can comment out unwanted stylesheets.

-  All the global stylesheets are prefixed with the name "global", for example global.base.css, global.blocks.css and so on.
+  All the global stylesheets are prefixed with the name "global", for example:

+  global.base.css
+  global.blocks.css

+  ...and so on.

   The selectors are extensive and you should delete unused selectors before going live to reduce CSS weight.
-  You can use cleancss.com or a better way is just use SASS does this for you.
+You can use cleancss.com or a better way is just use SASS, it does this for you.

   Each file includes a lot of comments and documentation, please review each of the global CSS files for more help.

   If you are doing mobile first then you will probably keep things to a minimum in these files.
-If you are doing mobile last approach, then you will place the majority of your CSS in these files.
+"Minimum" is relative, this might still be a lot of CSS, never-the-less its worth keeping in mind the mobile view of the site, and avoid writing CSS rules that are clearly for larger width devices.

   ## Responsive Styles

-  Adaptivetheme 7.x-3.x has two "modes", a development mode and a production mode.
+  Adaptivetheme 7.x-3.x has two "modes" - Development mode and Production mode.
   Depending on what mode you are in the stylesheets will load differently.

-  To change the mode see the "Settings" tab in the Appearance settings for your theme.
+  Mode changes automatically depending on CSS aggregation settings.
+When CSS aggregation is ON, the its in Production mode.

+  If you don't know what CSS aggregation is, looke here: admin/config/development/performance

+  # Responsive Styles - Development mode

-  In development mode the responsive stylesheets will load in individual link elements with the media query in media attribute.
+  In Development mode (CSS aggregation OFF) the responsive stylesheets will load in individual link elements with the media query in media attribute.

   This allows them to load directly into the browser and you will see your CSS changes immediately, as per normal CSS development.

-  There are six of these responsive stylesheets - one for each break point set in the theme settings:
+  There are five of these responsive stylesheets - one for each break point set in the theme settings:

   responsive.smartphone.landscape.css
   responsive.smartphone.portrait.css